r-koch/ddal-docs/DDAL_Admin_Answers.md

 No answer yet.

 ### Since "**salvage missions do not reward characters with gold and magic items**.
 Instead, characters gain salvage they can use to improve their base, and a chance to advance in level" and Eberron: Oracle of War: Salvage Bases and Missions is no longer a valid source for AL play, how should DMs give rewards for Salvage Mission adventures?
 "Can we follow the 'Rewards' rules in the Eberron Dungeoncraft document (ex.: reward 1 item from table A and up to 3 common consumables or 1 uncommon consumable, for a 2-hour tier 1 salvage adventure) and reward those at the end of a Salvage Mission adventure?
 If not, can that be put as a request?
 Or Salvage Mission adventures should be treated as giving no reward at all anymore?"

 No answer yet.

+### Will the new Extra Life content, "Misplaced Monsters," be allowed in AL for Dungeoncrafts?

+No answer yet.